 The mission of Rock Tree Sky is to cultivate a learning community where everyone develops their whole self, through owning their learning in relationship with others.

-ROCK TREE SKY OFFERS A TRANSFORMATIONAL EDUCATION for youth ages 5 through 18, BY providing STRUCTURES, PROGRAMS, AND ENVIRONMENTS THAT SUPPORT KEY VALUES:
+ROCK TREE SKY OFFERS Experiential EDUCATION for youth ages 5 through 18, BY providing STRUCTURES, PROGRAMS, AND ENVIRONMENTS THAT SUPPORT KEY VALUES

 Learning is socially embedded as youth and mentors collaborate to serve the community.

 Learning opportunities are given purposeful both in the ways they serve the RTS community and in the ways they serve the wider community.
 For example, maintaining a campus culture of using reusable water bottles informs our campaign to reduce single-use plastic water bottles within the greater community.

 Following the model of extended family, all ages collaborate in work and play.
 Youth of different developmental levels inspire one another to stretch, and competition is diffused by the innocence of younger children.